alefore/weblog/mentor.md

 ### Finding a good mentor

-Email your list of questions,
+Easy: send an email to your manager or tech-lead and ask them to help you find someone to mentor you.
-to manager or tech-lead and ask them to help you find someone to mentor you on these topics.
+Include your list of topics.

-Make it explicit:
+Make it explicit
-you're not asking your manager or tech-lead to be your mentor.
+that you're not asking them to be your mentor
-You're already discussing things with them anyway.
+–you're already discussing your career with them.
 Instead, you're asking them to help you find a third-party who may fit your themes.